Healing by Design

 • A clean, clutter-free desk which adds to the feeling of openness and space

-• Diplomas which hang in a corner in order to advertise the therapists expertise.
+• Diplomas which hang in a corner in order to advertise the therapists expertise

-Portland Psychologist, Dr Thomas Doherty, PsyD as purported that “Ideally your office should have a clean, living, generative sense—one that fosters a renewed sense of physical vitality, alertness and creativity for your clients and yourself.”
-Research conducted by environmental psychologist Ann S. Devlin, PhD, of Connecticut College, and urban planning researcher Jack L. Nasar, PhD, of The Ohio State University which involved examining people’s reactions to 30 photographs of actual therapy offices, found that the more a space exhibited those characteristics—cozy elements like comfortable chairs and soft pillows, attractive touches like artwork, and neatness—the better people felt about the offices and the therapists who worked there.
+Dr Thomas Doherty has stated that “Ideally your office should have a clean, living, generative sense—one that fosters a renewed sense of physical vitality, alertness and creativity for your clients and yourself.”
+Research conducted by environmental psychologist Ann S. Devlin and urban planning researcher Jack L. Nasar involved examining people's reactions to 30 photographs of actual therapy offices.
+They found that the more a space exhibited characteristics such as cozy elements like comfortable chairs and soft pillows, attractive touches like artwork, and neatness, the better people felt about the offices and the therapists who worked there.
 Clients were also reported to exhibit greater openness to strategies that help maintain health and performance over the long term.
+I have now planned to paint a feature wall in my office.
+It will be of soft sage green color to work well into the nature theme of the colors and decorative elements I have employed.
+I regularly check with my clients how the space has evolved since they have begun working with me and how this makes them feel.
+The response has been positive so far!

 Latest Posts